Pop Mhan

 Pop Mhan (October 5, 1973) is a comic book penciller and inker.

 Biography

 Pop Mhan was born in Bangkok, Thailand, and immigrated to the United States at the age of three.
-He joined Wildstorm Productions in San Diego and studied sequential art under Jim Lee.
+He joined Wildstorm Productions in San Diego and studied comics under Jim Lee.
 Pop was the penciller on Spyboy, a comic book written by Peter David and published by Dark Horse Comics, The Dead Seas for Zuda, Blank (at Tokyopop), Batgirl (at DC Comics), Bionicle (at DC Comics) and World of Warcraft, One-shot Special in 2009.

 Pop has worked for WildStorm, DC Comics, Marvel Comics, Top Cow, Dark Horse and Tokyopop as well as a few other comic publishers for the past ten years.
 He also has done some Star Wars artist sketch cards for Topps and character design work for Hasbro.